speced/bikeshed/README.md

 * "ED" must contain a link that points to the editor's draft.
 * "TR" may contain a link that points to the latest version on /TR.
 * "Editor" must contain an editor's information.
+	This has a special format:
+	it must contain the editor's name,
-	This has a special format: the name comes first, followed by the editor's affiliation in parentheses, followed by either an email address or a link to their contact page.
+	followed by the editor's affiliation,
+	followed by either an email address or a link to their contact page, all comma-separated.
+	(There is not currently any way to put a comma *in* one of these values.)
 	Multiple "Editor" lines can be used to supply multiple editors.
 * "Abstract" must contain an abstract for the spec, a 1-2 sentence description of what the spec is about.